 Brightline team

-The Brightline care team is sharing tips and tricks on how to approach conversations about mental health as a family, or with any young person in your life, in a compassionate, supportive, and nonjudgmental way.
+Brightline is here to help you talk about mental health with your kids in a compassionate, supportive, and nonjudgmental way.

 Even though mental health struggles are common, many can feel alone in their experience.
 And unfortunately, youth mental health has only been getting worse over time.
-According to Mental Health America, “not only are the number of youth searching for help with their mental health increasing, but throughout the COVID-19 pandemic youth ages 11-17 have been more likely than any other age group to score for moderate to severe symptoms of anxiety and depression.”
-So, it’s more important than ever to have open, honest, compassionate conversations.
+According to Mental Health America, “not only are the number of youth searching for help with their mental health increasing, but throughout the pandemic, youth ages 11-17 have been more likely than any other age group to score for moderate to severe symptoms of anxiety and depression.”

-It’s totally normal if starting the conversation feels intimidating or overwhelming.
-We’ll take a look at how stigma can keep kids from sharing, and the many ways you can help young people in your life feel safe and supported.
+Let’s begin by taking a look at how stigma can keep kids from sharing, and the many ways you can help the young people in your life feel safe and supported.

-You can create a home environment where emotions are discussed openly and without shame within your family or with any important young person in your life.
-Acknowledging the stigma (while letting them know that it’s safe and welcome to share) can help address concerns a young person might be having.
+You can create a home environment where emotions are discussed openly and without shame with any important young person in your life.
+Acknowledging the stigma (while letting them know that it’s safe and they are welcome to share) can help make your child feel more comfortable talking honestly about what they’re going through.

 1. Share your own feelings.

-When you model that emotions are common and healthy to talk about, a young person will be more likely to feel comfortable opening up.
-It’s important to be in a stable place where you’re coping well before you share (sharing extreme sadness, anxiety, or anger in the moment can be overwhelming for young kids).
+When you model that emotions are common and that talking about them is healthy, a young person will be more likely to feel comfortable opening up.
+If you’re experiencing extreme sadness, anxiety, or anger, make sure you have your own coping strategies in place as well.
+Sharing those high or raw emotions while you’re in the midst of them can be overwhelming for young kids.

 2. Talk together about mental health (at their level).